ingo/ingo.github.io/_recipes/scallop_ceviche_with_aguachile.md

 ---
 author: David Goody
 category: Entrees
-description: A vibrant dish made with fresh chiles, herbs and cucumbers that\u2019\s fantastic on any type of fish or shellfish.
+description: A vibrant dish made with fresh chiles, herbs and cucumbers that’\s fantastic on any type of fish or shellfish.
 image: scallop_ceviche_with_aguachile.jpg
 image_attribution: Con Poulos
 size: 6 first-course servings